TonyRipa/Fermat/README.md

 There is still the issue that the number of solutions depends on your assumptions about possible solutions.  x\*x=1 has one solution in whole numbers and two solutions in integers.  x\*x=-1 has two solutions in complex, and none in integer.
 When we don't know how many times to return, this seems to clearly rule out returning more than once, or returning a set.
 Returning an expression still seems possible.
 The expression m|m\*m=9 can simplify to m|(m-3)\*(m+3)=0.
 When using whole numbers there is one solution, and with integers two.
 Though by writing m|(m-3)\*(m+3)=0 we seem to imply that there are two.
 Consider x|x\*x=-9.
 We could simplify to x|(x-3i)\*(x+3i)=0 .
 Though this seems to force the user to use complex numbers.
 We could return x|(x-3(a|a\*a=-1))\*(x+3(a|a\*a=-1))=0 .
 That is correct for reals and complex.
 Though it looks bizarre for people not using complex.
 Furthermore, x|x^9-x=0 may necessitate quaternions (or worse yet no quaternions but expressions that would generate them [like the formula with no i but instead a|a\*a=-1]).
 This seems to be getting out of hand.
 This example x|x\*x=0 may require nilpotent numbers (or replace all nilpotent numbers with the expression that generates them).
 One extreme would be just return x|x^9-x=0.
 Another would be the most general (something without quaternion but with sub-expressions that generate them).
 Another would be go for a mathematical habit like real or complex.
 Mathematical habits lead to unwarranted assumptions.
 The most general is another solution.
 The lazy solution x|x^9-x=0 seems best.

 Furthermore, as was previously discussed, by focusing on Constraint Simplification instead of Constraint Satisfaction, we allow for a pipeline wherein the Generic Constraint Simplifier can act as a pre-processor whose results can be passed to some Domain-Specific (Integer, Real, Complex, etc.) Constraint Satisfier.

+This is reasonable provided that Constraint Simplification can actually be done domain-independently.

 ### ≠